30-Year-Old Outfielder – Free Agent

 Jennings was always more of a potential than a production play, entering the league as a well-regarded prospect but not doing much to be more than a league-average bat with good stolen base numbers.
 H...

 Desmond Jennings Contract Information:

 Signs a one-year, $3.3 million contract with the Rays in January of 2016, avoiding arbitration.

-Jennings (mouth) signed a one-year, $3.3 million contract with the Rays on Thursday, avoiding arbitration, Marc Topkin of the Tampa Bay Times reports.
+Jennings (knee) was released by the Rays on Tuesday, Marc Topkin of the Tampa Bay Times reports.

 To instantly reveal our fantasy analysis of every player – including Desmond Jennings – simply subscribe now.

 |Preseason||Subscribe now to see our 2016 projections for Desmond Jennings||3-Year Averages||72||290||258||31||61||20||13||1||6||21||7||3||25||61||3||1||3||.236||.310||.364||.674|

 Desmond Jennings Split Stats (View Full Split Stats)

 |Preseason||Subscribe now to see our 2016 projections for Desmond Jennings||3-Year Averages||290||258||8.6%||21%||0.41||76%||.288||.128|